Quest (Anderson novelette): Plot summary

-In 1375, in the English capital of Troynovaunt (on the conquered Wersgor planet), King Roger is recruiting a military force to seek out the Holy Grail.
-King Roger formulates a plan that with the mustered ship, which they come to call the Bonaventura, he can take the small army to the planet where the Holy Grail is held.
-The small army, with all of their belongings, board the ship at the king's instruction, and prepare to take off.
+In 1375, in the English capital of Troynovaunt (on the conquered Wersgor planet), Sir Eric is recruiting a military force to seek out the Holy Grail.
+Sir Eric formulates a plan that with the mustered ship, which they come to call the Bonaventura, he can take the small army to the planet where the Holy Grail is held.
+The small army, with all of their belongings, board the ship at king Roger's instruction and prepare to take off.